jackyzha0/quartz/content/posts/sync-fleeting-notes-with-obsidian.md

 title: How to Sync Fleeting Notes with Obsidian
 description: A step-by-step guide on how to sync Fleeting Notes with Obsidian
 date: 2022-04-12
-lastmod: 2022-07-04
+lastmod: 2022-08-11
 ---
-When we organize notes through connections, the [[notes/having more connections is better|more the better]].
-Fleeting Notes is a separate network of notes outside of Obsidian.
+[[notes/Fleeting Notes|Fleeting Notes]] is a separate network of notes outside of Obsidian.
 The goal of this plugin sync both these networks of notes into one!
 Below are step-by-step instructions on how to do this.

 ## Installation / Setup
 1. Before you begin, you'll need to create an account in the [Fleeting Notes App](https://fleetingnotes.app/).
 You can do this by navigating to the settings and registering.